-Estimated Budget: Total: \$102,000; \$17,933 Staff Time (FY25).
+Estimated Budget: Total: \$102,000; \$17,023 Staff Time (FY25).

-RESTORATION-2: Habitat Restoration and Climate Planning
+RESTORATION-2: Habitat Restoration and Coastal Resilience Planning

-Objective: Support research and planning that furthers understanding of climate impacts to estuary and watershed habitats.
+Objective: Further understanding of short- and long-term environmental impacts to estuary and watershed habitats.
 Implement restoration projects to improve habitat acreage or conditions.

-Description: A changing climate poses a threat to sensitive estuary habitats.
+Description: Shifts in environmental conditions pose a threat to sensitive estuary habitats.
 Monitoring, modeling, and planning efforts can help communities prepare for mitigating the impacts of these changes within the watershed and estuary.
-The Estuary Program will support multiple efforts focused on restoring habitats to support climate resilience.
-Staff will continue work to model estuary habitat conditions under multiple sea level rise scenarios and consider adaptation actions with stakeholder involvement and continue the historical ecology study of the estuary and parts of the watershed to inform restoration planning, prioritization, and outreach.
-Staff will finalize the Habitat Protection Restoration Strategy that identifies relevant habitat types and key species in the Morro Bay watershed, incorporates climate change vulnerability, and prioritizes restoration/conservation efforts with measurable objectives.
-Staff will work with partners to complete conceptual designs of a low-tech process-based restoration project (e.g., beaver dam analogs, post-assisted log structures, gully packing) of middle/upper Walters Creek to enhance floodplain processes.
+The Estuary Program will support multiple efforts focused on restoring habitats to support coastal resilience against threats such as flooding and severe weather events.
+The historical ecology study of the estuary and parts of the watershed will inform restoration planning, prioritization, and outreach.
+Staff will finalize the Habitat Protection Restoration Strategy (HPRS) that identifies relevant habitat types and key species in the Morro Bay watershed and prioritizes restoration/conservation efforts with measurable objectives.
+Staff will work with partners to complete conceptual designs of a low-tech process-based restoration project (e.g., beaver dam analogs, post-assisted log structures, gully packing) on middle/upper Walters Creek to enhance floodplain processes.
 The program will potentially consider work on other reaches of Walters Creek as funding allows.
 The effort includes completion of feasibility and conceptual designs for a road crossing along Walters Creek and tributary at Cal Poly.
 Staff will also conduct planning and designs of additional habitat restoration projects within the watershed and estuary.

 Leads, Partners, and Roles: The Estuary Program is the lead on these efforts.
-USGS is a partner, conducting monitoring, analysis, and modeling to understand sea level rise impacts to the estuary and marsh.
-The Estuary Program will engage multiple local partners on adaptation actions related to sea level rise including Morro Bay State Parks, City of Morro Bay, SLO County, Morro Coast Audubon Society, among others.
 The Estuary Program will continue a partnership with San Francisco Estuary Institute to complete historic mapping and understanding of watershed processes.
 The Estuary Program will partner with Cal Poly and Trout Unlimited on two upcoming floodplain enhancement projects and a road crossing along Walters Creek.
 The program will continue to partner with CDFW to ensure floodplain benefits and access to CCER are maintained.

-Anticipated Output(s) or Deliverables(s): Maps of sea level rise vulnerability on estuarine habitats.
-Historical habitat maps, likely incorporated into a report and/or Story Map.
-Final Conservation Planning Initiative Habitat Protection & Restoration Strategy.
+Anticipated Output(s) or Deliverables(s): Historical habitat maps, likely incorporated into a report and/or StoryMap.
+Final HPRS.

-Estimated Milestones: Complete technical advisory meetings for sea level rise planning.
-Conceptual designs for Walters Creek projects.
+Estimated Milestones: Conceptual designs for Walters Creek projects.

-Anticipated Long-term Outcome(s): With stakeholder involvement, identification of adaptation measures related to sea level rise and possibly other climate change impacts to the watershed.
+Anticipated Long-term Outcome(s): With stakeholder involvement, an improved understanding of historical conditions will guide and inform future restoration.

-CCMP Action Plan: ECR-3 (Wetlands Protection and Enhancement), ECR-4 (Wetlands Inventory), ECR-7 (Eelgrass Data and Research), ECR-8 (Eelgrass Restoration), ECR-11 (Conserve Ecosystem Functions), CLIM-1 (Climate Change Information), CLIM-2 (Climate Action Plans) How the project/activity supports the CWA: Protecting coastal waters through the National Estuary Program.
+CCMP Action Plan: ECR-3 (Wetlands Protection and Enhancement), ECR-4 (Wetlands Inventory), ECR-7 (Eelgrass Data and Research), ECR-8 (Eelgrass Restoration), ECR-11 (Conserve Ecosystem Functions)

+How the project/activity supports the CWA: Protecting coastal waters through the National Estuary Program.

-Estimated Budget: Total: \$90,000; \$25,832 Staff Time (FY25).
+Estimated Budget: Total: \$85,000; \$23,102 Staff Time (FY25).